 It's only been a year and a half.

-I mean, it has to wreck the economy first.
+I mean, he has to wreck the economy first.

-I mean, these people are gonna have to understand that there are priorities.
+I mean, these people are going to have to understand that there are priorities.

 Well, some people might say do amnesty will help wreck the economy, which is probably what Jorge Ramos is saying.

-This go out there and wreck the economy and then give us amnesty or do the verse Visa.
+Just go out there and wreck the economy and then give us amnesty or do the verse visa.

 And Ramos is Univision.